SEC Increases Exclusion of Proposals - 2023-2025

 For institutional investors, this research strengthens the argument that voting in favor of well-constructed climate proposals isn’t just a values move—it’s a fiduciary imperative.

-How Retail Investors shaped Corporate Governance
+How Retail Investors Shaped Corporate Governance

 Many corporate governance policies that today are viewed widely as best practice were initially driven by the shareholder proposals of small individual “Main Street” investors—not large institutions—and then expanded to common adoption by markets.